-Do you love snuggeling up on a cold day with a chimney fire and hot cocoa and shudder by the thought of spending a winter’s day outdoors?
+Do you love snuggling up by the fire on a cold day, but shudder at the thought of spending a winter’s day outdoors?
 Well, you may be missing out!
 Josie Ortega shares reasons why to go outside in winter and her inspiration to get the family to embrace being outside every day.

 Denmark and the Hygge Lifestyle

 Several years ago, I took the opportunity to visit friends in Denmark and learned about the now-trendy concept of hygge (pronounced hue-guh).
 Though there’s no perfect translation in English, “cozy” partially captures the meaning.
 But it’s also about the enjoyment of simple things.
 Candles, hot chocolate, conversations with friends.
 Or binge-watching a great show alone!
 Appreciating and savoring those simple pleasures—that’s the outlook that enables the Danes to survive the long, dark, cold winter filled with ice and snow.

 In addition to the general hygge attitude, I took away several Danish-inspired home ideas to ponder: minimalist décor, using tons of candles (unscented, so as not to interfere with your flavors while eating), and nixing the top sheet.
 The Scandinavians typically sleep on a fitted sheet with just a fluffy down comforter.
 Hygge to the max.
 Upon my return to the States, I even bought a French press and put away our coffee maker — tastier coffee, no counter space needed.